a superb day to keep our promises.

 “But all the leaders said to the whole congregation, ‘We have sworn to them by the Lord, the God of Israel, and now we cannot touch them.’”
 Joshua 9:19 NASB

-To say that Joshua and those who encouraged and advised him to make the treaty were angry at being tricked is probably an understatement, but they had given an oath to protect the Gibeonites and there was no way out of it.
+To say that Joshua and those who encouraged and advised him to proceed were angry at being tricked is probably an understatement, but they had given an oath to protect the Gibeonites and there was no way out of it.

 A promise is a promise.